 A quick-service pizza window outside and a table-service restaurant inside offering Italian classics for dinner and the Bon Voyage Adventure Breakfast starring Ariel and Prince Eric from The Little Mermaid and Rapunzel and Flynn Rider from Tangled

-Best for: Sweets, drinks, and dinner at Flying Fish Café or Trattoria al Forno
+Our Verdict: Best for sweets, drinks, and dinner at Flying Fish Café or Trattoria al Forno

 Disney’s BoardWalk Inn and Villas

-A lounge offering grab-and-go breakfast options as well as alcoholic and non-alcoholic drinks
+A lounge offering alcoholic and non-alcoholic drinks and old-fashioned radio programs in a nostalgic setting

 Leaping Horse Libations | American